 Noel Mullins, lifelong foxhunter and sporting photo/journalist in Ireland, and a frequent contributor to Foxhunting Life, launches his new book at the Dublin Horse Show this week.

 The Dublin Horse Show: Pictures of My Memories is packed with eight hundred images of the world-famous show, selected from more than ten years-worth of thousands of Mullins' show photographs as well as other historical images.
 Matthew Dempsey, past-president of the Royal Dublin Society (RDS) has written the Foreword.

 First held in 1864, the Dublin Horse Show featured a “Leaping Competition” (as it was then known) in 1868.
 The first winner was Richard Flynn, a sheep farmer from County Roscommon, on his hunter Shaun Rhue.
 He shared a prize fund of £55 but sold the horse to Squire Conolly of Castletown House, the founder of the Kildare Foxhounds for £1,000.
-He jumped six feet one-and-one-half inches over the Stone Wall.To read more, a subscription is needed: Click here to subscribe
+He jumped six feet one-and-one-half inches over the Stone Wall.To read more, a subscription is required.
+Log in or click here to subscribe.